-- 1. Regular and punctual attendance is expected and required. - When a student nears maximum allowable absence the student will be referred to the Absence Review Committee.
+- 1. Regular and punctual attendance is expected and required. - 2.
+When a student nears maximum allowable absence, the student will be referred to the Absence Review Committee.
 (See Counseling Forms for allowable absences.) - If a student misses more than 15% of class meetings the student will be referred to the Absence Review Committee with recommendation for dismissal from the program. - 4.
-If a student misses any major exam(s), he/she may take a makeup exam(s) on the scheduled day the student must contact the instructor and reschedule the for the makeup exam within two weeks.
+If a student misses any major exam(s), he/she may take a makeup exam(s) on the scheduled day.
+The student must contact the instructor and reschedule the makeup exam within two weeks.
 The exam(s) will be an alternative exam covering the content missed.
 The maximum grade the student may obtain on a makeup exam is a grade of "80". - 5.
-Absences always result in work being missed and that, in spite of the best efforts of both the instructor and the student, this usually means that grades will suffer.
-Some work missed in online or hybrid courses will result in absence as designated. - 6.
-If a student is more than 10 minutes late after the test is administered the student will not be allowed to take the test at that time, but the student will be allowed to take a makeup exam within one week that must be scheduled with the instructor. - A student who is absent from classes for the observance of a religious holy day will be allowed to make up all work provided that proper advance notification is given to the instructor.
+Absences always result in work being missed, and that, despite the best efforts of the instructor and student, grades will suffer.
+Some work missed online, or hybrid courses will result in absence as designated. - 6.
+If a student is more than 10 minutes late after the test is administered the student will not be allowed to take the test at that time, but the student will be allowed to take a makeup exam within one week that must be scheduled with the instructor. - 7.
+A student who is absent from classes for the observance of a religious holy day will be allowed to make up all work provided that proper advance notification is given to the instructor.

-- 8. A student who is called to active military service will be allowed to make up all work provided the student follows the proper advance notification procedure.
+- 8. A student called to active military service will be allowed to make up all work if they follow the proper advance notification procedure.
 An instructor may appropriately respond if the student fails to satisfactorily complete the assignment or examination within a reasonable time after the absence. - 9.
 Hill College shall treat pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery therefrom as a justification for a leave of absence for so long a period of time as is deemed medically necessary by the student's physician, at the conclusion of which the student shall be reinstated to the status which she held when the leave began. - 10.
 Persons not enrolled in the nursing program are not allowed in the classroom, clinical labs, or clinical sites.
 No outside visitors allowed.